NBChub/chatBGC/chatbgc/data/bgcflow.md

 contig_edge: Boolean indicating if the region is at the edge of a contig.
 product: antiSMASH product associated with the region.
 region_length: Length of the region.
+most_similar_known_cluster_id: The id of the most similar MIBIG hits based on KnownClusterBlast
+most_similar_known_cluster_description: The description of the most similar MIBIG hits based on KnownClusterBlast
+most_similar_known_cluster_type: The biosynthetic gene cluster type of the most similar MIBIG hits based on KnownClusterBlast
+similarity: KnownClusterBlast score

 ## Table: genomes
 This table links genomes to their taxonomic information.